V-Sekai/manuals/index.md

 V means virtual and Sekai means world in Japanese.
 So V-Sekai means virtual world.

+# Huge untapped market.
+Deserves to be open.

+Huge scope, piggyback on hundreds of Godot Engine contributors.

+Already over 100+ V-Sekai PRs merged into Godot Engine core.

 ## How can you get involved?

 - The group meets ad-hoc in Discord [discord.gg/7BQDHesck8](https://discord.gg/7BQDHesck8).